 < Back to Allied Legal Professionals

 Regulatory Requirements

-Permanent program states require their ALPs to adhere to similar regulatory requirements as attorneys, including the use of trust accounts and paying into the state’s client security fund.
-Both Washington and Oregon are the only permanent program states that require their ALPs to obtain malpractice insurance, with Oregon being the only state that also requires this of its attorneys.
-The pilot program states require the supervising attorneys to have malpractice insurance if they are to supervise an ALP.
+States that allow their ALPs to work independently of attorneys require them to adhere to similar regulatory requirements as attorneys, including the use of trust accounts and paying into the state's client security fund.
+Washington and Oregon require their ALPs to obtain malpractice insurance; similarly, Minnesota and New Hampshire—the two states that require attorney supervision—require the supervising attorneys to obtain malpractice insurance that also covers their ALPs.
 Click for full size.

+< Back to Allied Legal Professionals